suitenumerique/hackdays2025/submissions/dbt/README.md

 (Add screenshots (image, gif or video) and presentation deck to `/assets`)

 ## Key Achievements
-Successfully prototyped and integrated an AI fact-checking tool directly into the Docs interface Built and deployed a modular API using Python and supports locally hosted LLMs via Ollama and Open AI backends Real-time factual scoring system with source transparency (links + explanation) Collaborated with DINUM and La Suite to align with European digital sovereignty goals
+Built and deployed a modular API using Python and supports locally hosted LLMs via Ollama and Open AI backends Real-time factual scoring system with source transparency (links + explanation) Collaborated with DINUM and La Suite to align with European digital sovereignty goals